biodash/biodash.github.io/content/codeclub/S04E16/index.md

 </div>

-It looks like flights at the end of the day are much more commonly cancelled than those early on, which is what we might have expected!
+It looks like flights at the end of the day are much more commonly cancelled than those early on, which is what we might have expected.

 <br>